Atherosclerosis

 Procedures or surgeries

-You may need a procedure, heart surgery, or other types of surgery to treat disease resulting from plaque buildup.
-The type of procedures or surgery depends on arteries affected.
+You may need a procedure, heart surgery, or another type of surgery to treat disease resulting from plaque buildup or to lower your risk of complications of atherosclerosis.

 stent procedure